dcoates83/Azure-Sky-Ragdolls/pages/purchasing.md

           <p>
             Your kitten is
             <strong>on a mix of dry and wet (canned)</strong> foods when it goes
             home.
-We feed the kittens 6x a day with a 50/50 mix of canned food mushed into dry Kitten Chow.
-We have tried other brands, and these are not only the most accessible and affordable for Buyers, but they are adequate source of nutrition.
-We have tried more expensive brands but could not justify continuing their use since the difference in nutritional quality was negligible.
+We feed the kittens 6x a day, with a 50/50 mix of canned food mushed into dry Kitten Chow.
           </p>
           <h4>Spray/Neutered:</h4>
           <p>